-PART D: Certification Regarding Drug-Free Workplace Requirements Checkif there are workplaces on files that are not identified here.
-Place of Performance (Street address, city, county, state, zip code) B. The grantee may insert in the space provided below the site(s) for the performance of work done in connection specific grant: with the
+PART D: Certification Regarding Drug-Free Workplace Requirements Check if there are workplaces on files that are not identified here.
+Place of Performance (Street address, city, county, state, zip code) B. The grantee may insert in the space provided below the site(s) for the performance specific grant: mance of work done in connection with the